 Collective Health put together an online resource to help keep everyone up to date with the rapidly evolving guidance at the national, state, and local levels.
 Collective’s Member Advocates are also hard at work answering members’ questions about their coverage, paying for testing and treatment, and arranging for home delivery of medications.

-Doctor on Demand created an online assessment tool for COVID-19 based on CDC guidelines.
-In addition, their doctors are available 24/7 over video to evaluate individual risk and determine appropriate next steps.
+Doctor on Demand created an online assessment tool for COVID-19 based on CDC guidelines, and their doctors are available 24/7 over video to evaluate individual risk.
+In April, Doctor on Demand partnered with the state of Massachusetts to provide free telemedicine visits to uninsured and Medicaid residents.

 Elemental Machines is providing two months of free lab monitoring for biotech and research facilities.
 Unlike many industries, lab scientists cannot simply “work from home.”
 Elemental Machines is helping ensure science does not stop because biotechs are unable to run their experiments or get into a lab.